Originating Documents

 Petitions

-Petitions are used in a variety of specialised legal claims and applications such as those in relation to insolvency, liquidation, bankruptcy.
+Petitions are used in a variety of specialised legal claims and applications, such as those related to insolvency, liquidation, and bankruptcy.
 The petitioner is the applicant.

 Originating Motion